 It means that if your website is hosted by GoDaddy, you’re sharing a server with thousands of other people or possibly even millions.

-This can cause a lot of issues, mainly because servers have limited resources.
+As a hosting service provider, GoDaddy can cause a lot of issues, mainly because servers have limited resources.

-So, when everybody is uploading too many files at the same time (which is highly likely) it can bring the server down.
+So, when everybody is uploading too many files at the same time (which is highly likely), it can bring the server down.

 When you buy a domain from a registrar, you have the rights to use it until the lease period ends.